General Introduction to

 1.

-This text describes the manifestations
+text describes the manifestations of

-from the onset, development and all the details of symptoms and causes.
-We
+from the onset, development and all the details of symptoms

-have to remember this text exactly.
+and causes.
+We have to remember this text exactly.

 2.

-Some TCM scholars believe that the
+scholars believe that the

 Bentun

-is mostly related to the heart, liver, and kidney, while the mechanism of
+is mostly related to the heart, liver, and kidney, while the

-ascent is related to the Chong Meridian.
-The Chong Meridian is one of the
+mechanism of ascent is related to the Chong Meridian.
+The

-Eight Extra Meridians.
-It originates in the pelvis (uterus) and run upwards
+originates in the pelvis (uterus) and run upwards along the

-genitalia and passes by both sides of umbilicus, ending in the chest.
-When
+the genitalia and passes by both sides of umbilicus, ending

-this meridian is diseased, such symptoms of
+in the chest.
+When this meridian is diseased, such symptoms

 Bentun